 Salary and Career Information

 O*NET OnLine reported that video game designers earned an annual median wage of $90,270 in 2018.
-The same source estimates an average job growth for these workers in the decade 2018-2028.
+The same source estimates a faster than average job growth for these workers in the decade 2018-2028.

 Continuing Education Options